FahadEjaz/magento-docker/README.md

 ```

 # Contribution Instructions
-Checkout from main branch with the branch name along with magento version you required. (i.e magento-scandiwebpwa=2.3.5).
+Checkout from main branch with the branch name along with magento version you required. (i.e magento-scandiwebpwa-2.3.5).
 Make necessary changes in docker files to meet the technology stack requirements.
-Push you branch.
+Push your branch.

 | Note: Never merge your branch in main branch as every branch is independently used.   |
 | --- |